cmary2023/personal-portofolio/README.md

 ## Credits

 The UI design of this website is inspired by the [portfolio](https://github.com/Deepajha14/Deepa-Jha) of Deepa Jha.
-While the base structure was drawn from his portfolio, I have innovatively customized and revamped the layout to reflect my personal style and give it a unique appearance.
+While the base structure was drawn from her portfolio, I have innovatively customized and revamped the layout to reflect my personal style and give it a unique appearance.
 My heartfelt gratitude to [`Deepa Jha`]([https://github.com/HamishMW](https://github.com/Deepajha14/Deepa-Jha)) for the creative inspiration that has contributed to this unique presentation.

 ---